rosano/kommit/README.md

 _Augment your memory_

-Kommit is an app to help you with memorization.
+<a href="https://kommit.dev">Kommit</a> is an app to help you with memorization.
 Inspired by [Anki](https://apps.ankiweb.net) and other spaced-repetition learning systems, it presents flashcards to you just before your brain is likely to forget, thereby strengthening memory while reducing study time.

 ## Architecture